mola/coding_guidelines/cxx/style_guide.md

 ### Source Code Column Limit

-The source code must not exceed 100 character.
+The source code must not exceed 100 character per line.
 This limit allows to have two splits open and still see the whole source code without resizing.
 The most used column width is 80 which is a little bit too short for C++ with lengthy types and function names.

 - Source Code Column Limit: 100